jmofyi/pastorjeremiah/_posts/2019-02-13-how-to-stop-struggling.md

 ---
-title: HOW TO STOP STRUGGLING
+title: How To Stop Struggling
 description: The struggle doesn't have to be real
 image: ''
 tags: